isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-palmetto-bugs/index.md

 Using boric acid is one of the most effective techniques to kill palmetto bugs.
 Its a natural mineral thats able to kill the palmetto bugs.
 The acid disrupts the digestive system and nervous system of the bugs causing death.
 The downside is that you wont see its effect right away.
 Patiently wait for a few days to notice the bugs disappear over time.

-###  2. Non
-- Toxic Roach Traps
+###  2. Non-Toxic Roach Traps

-Using roach traps is a maintenance
-- free method to get rid of palmetto bugs.
+Using roach traps is a maintenance-free method to get rid of palmetto bugs.
 These are quite different from the conventional roach traps.
-These traps employ non
-- toxic ingredients to bait the roaches towards the sticky glue surface.
+These traps employ non-toxic ingredients to bait the roaches towards the sticky glue surface.
 These traps should be placed strategically in the kitchen, cupboards and garage.

 ##  Getting Rid of the Palmetto Bugs